code-423n4/2023-07-tapioca-findings/data/Sathish9098-Q.md

 ## Use .call instead of .transfer to send ether

+## Is this possible receiver possible to receive nft, is NFT Ownership checked ?
+Is tokenid generated right way ?

 ## Tokens with very large decimals will not work as expected

 Although not common, it is possible that ERC-20 tokens have decimals() > 36.
 The current system acknowledges it, but does not prevent anyone from creating a position with them.
 This will result in the token not working as expected.